pleb/blog/posts/always-64bit-powershell-execution.md

 Write-Output { Message = "64 bit ahoy" }
 ```

-You will notice that I include the module using the following syntax:
+Notice that I include the module using the following syntax:

 ```powershell
 Import-Module ".\Modules\Use-64Bit.psm1" -Force
 ```

 The command is `Import-Module` followed by the path where it can be found and finally the argument `-Force`.
-All this is pretty straight forward, except for the force argument.
-Setting this argument tells PowerShell to **not** load the cached version of the module and to read it from disk.
-I do this out of habit, as more than once before I have been bitten by this caching behaviour.
+All this is pretty straightforward, except for the force argument.
+Setting this argument tells PowerShell to **not** load the module's cached version and read it from disk.
+I do this out of habit, as I have been bitten by this caching behaviour more than once.

-And, that should do it.
-On with the tests!

 Test 1 – Execution in a 32 bit PowerShell console

 ![PS32 Bit Test](/always-64bit-powershell-execution/PS32Bit-Test.png)

 Great!
-We can see a warning telling us the script will restart and be executed under a 64 bit PowerShell console, and we also see an outputted object with the message `64 bit ahoy`!
+We can see a warning telling us the script will restart and be executed under a 64 bit PowerShell console, and also we see an outputted object with the message '64 bit ahoy`!

 Test 2 – Execution in a 64 bit PowerShell console

 ![PS64 Bit Test](/always-64bit-powershell-execution/PS64Bit-Test.png)

-Again, we see the `64 bit ahoy message`, but this time, as expected, there was no warning.
+Again, we see the '64 bit ahoy` message, but this time, as expected, there was no warning.

 Lastly, the astute reader will have noticed this little snippet of script `2>&1 | Tee-Object -Variable allOutput`.
-I will not get into stream redirection in the post, but what I have done here is captured the steam output – all flavours – into the variable `allOutput`, which I then write to the host (tsk tsk, I know ?).
-Additionally, because I’ve used [Tee-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/tee-object?view=powershell-6) , which like the letter T implies, splits the stream into two, means the stream continues down the pipeline.
+I'll avoid stream redirecting in the post, but the basics of what this does, is captured the steam output – all flavours – into the variable `allOutput`, which then is written to the host (tsk tsk, I know).
+Additionally, I've used [Tee-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/tee-object?view=powershell-6), which, as the letter T implies, splits the stream into two, meaning the stream continues on in the pipeline.

+Why, you ask?
 What would happen without it?

 ![PS32 Bit No Capture Test](/always-64bit-powershell-execution/PS32Bit-No-Capture-Test.png)

-That is right, all the output is lost.
-Well, maybe not lost in a technical sense, but I will not see it from the 32-bit console.
+As you see, all the output is lost.
+Well, maybe not lost in a technical sense, but I will not see it from the 32-bit console, which is likely going to be annoying!

 Source files can be downloaded from [Github](https://github.com/pleb/blogging-stash/tree/master/Powershell/Always64Bit).